awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 You have now created the new role to access Amazon Redshift resources for encryption with a specified name, for example `DMS-Redshift-endpoint-access-role`\.

-**To create an AWS KMS encryption key with a key policy that references your IAM role** **Note**
+**To create a KMS key with a key policy that references your IAM role** **Note**
 For more information about how AWS DMS works with AWS KMS encryption keys, see [Setting an encryption key and specifying AWS KMS permissions](CHAP_Security.md#CHAP_Security.EncryptionKey)\.